-If you are a nature lover looking for an ideal destination for your next RV vacation in Illinois, Moraine View State Recreation Area should be the first on your bucket list.
-The park features 1,679 acres of gently rolling hills, lush thicket, and sparkling water, making it an excellent blueprint of environmental engineering achievement.
-Moraine View lies in the middle of a big sprawling feature, Bloomington Moraine, left by the glaciers in the early years.
-It is covered by scattered groves of red and white oak, maple, hickory, black walnut, and elm.
+If you are a nature lover looking for an ideal destination for your next RV vacation in Illinois, Moraine View State Recreation Area should be the first place to add to your bucket list.
+Located within McLean County, Moraine View State Recreation Area was first established in 1959 and features 1,679 acres of gently rolling hills, lush thicket, and the sparkling water of Dawson Lake.
+Moraine View lies in the middle of a big sprawling feature, Bloomington Moraine, which the glaciers carved in the early years.
+The landscape is covered by scattered groves of red and white oak, maple, hickory, black walnut, and elm.

 RV Rentals in Moraine View State Recreation Area